 WES Price Forecast Based on DCF Valuation

 DCF Fair Value Target:

-We started the process of determining a valid price forecast for Western Midstream Partners LP with a discounted cash flow analysis -- the results of which can be found in the table below.
-To summarize, we found that Western Midstream Partners LP ranked in the 82th percentile in terms of potential gain offered.
-Specifically, our DCF analysis implies the stock is trading below its fair value by an estimated 582.67%.
-The most interesting components of our discounted cash flow analysis for Western Midstream Partners LP ended up being:
+Below please find a table outlining a discounted cash flow forecast for WES, in which we model out valuation assuming a variety of terminal growth rates.
+To summarize, we found that Western Midstream Partners LP ranked in the 87th percentile in terms of potential gain offered.
+Specifically, our DCF analysis implies the stock is trading below its fair value by an estimated 1588.5%.
+As for the metrics that stood out in our discounted cash flow analysis of Western Midstream Partners LP, consider:

 Terminal Growth Rate in Free Cash Flow